ElvisYong/smubabygptbot/README.md

 - **Turn-aware footer**: A compact footer with navigation shows for the first few turns in a flow.
 - **Tips menu + Type-your-own**: Per-flow quick tips and an explicit "💬 Type my own question" option.
 - **Unknown-friendly persona**: When the message doesn’t fit any flow, the bot answers gently (no diagnosis) and shows basic navigation.

+New in caregiver flow:
+- **LifeSG guidance injection** for preschool/infantcare queries, citing the ECDA step-by-step PDF.
+- **Area-based infantcare listing** using the Data.gov.sg childcare dataset (top 5 near the requested area, with graceful fallback if the dataset is unavailable).
+- New tip: **📄 ECDA step-by-step**.

 ## 🚀 Quick Start